jamesmml/ml-from-scratch/README.md

 This repository contains implementations of linear and logistic regression algorithms coded from scratch in Python.
 These projects were designed while following along Andrew Ng’s Machine Learning Specialization course on Coursera.
 The code includes functions for training models using gradient descent, calculating cost functions, and visualizing data/results.

 ## Contents
-MachineLearningFromScratch.ipynb
+LinearandLogisiticRegressionFromScratch.ipynb

-MachineLearningFromScratch.py - utils only
+LinearandLogisiticRegressionFromScratchUtils.py - utils only

 ## How to Run
 The .ipynb files (Jupyter Notebooks) can be run from top to bottom where they exhibit my machine learning journey.